szapp/FeatShare/doc/config.rst

 .. glossary::

     features.fileCopyAnchor.name
-        The anchor name to indicate the file copy anchor.
+        The trait name to indicate the file copy anchor.

     features.fileCopyAnchor.regex
         This setting defines by regex how from-to pairs (origin file name and destination path, respectively) are